 So in the interest of speaking the same language and getting on the same page, here are some terms we use to describe the snow conditions we test in, some general skiing styles, and a few important elements of ski and snowboard design.

 In what follows, we’re just getting the ball rolling—this is the start of a growing list that we’ll be updating.
 We’d love to have you contribute, so in the Comments Section below, please suggest other terms you’d like us to define — or offer your own terms and definitions.
 We’ll move some of those suggestions into the Glossary itself, and the end result will hopefully be a list of terms that are pretty useful, sometimes pretty funny, and sometimes worth debating.

 Finally, if you happen to have a great photo that illustrates some of the conditions we’re talking about, send it to us (firstname.lastname@example.org), and we’ll include it in the Glossary.

 Snow / Conditions

-Chop / Deep Chop: Fresh powder after it’s been skied and cut up.
-Shallow chop (3-5” of tracked-out snow), isn’t much to contend with when the snow is light and fresh.
-But late in the day after a big storm, blasting through trenches and 12-24” deep pockets of powder can really test a ski’s stability—and your leg strength.
+Chop: Powder after it’s been skied and cut up.
+Shallow chop (3-5” of tracked-out snow) isn’t much to contend with when the snow is light and fresh.
+But late in the day after a big storm, blasting through trenches and 12-24” deep pockets of powder can really test a ski’s stability — and your leg strength.

 (And if it’s late in the season and you’re dealing with warm, slushy days and below-freezing nights, a similar freeze-thaw cycle can produce the dreaded “Coral Reef” or “Death Cookies.”)